 Near Dundonald recreation ground a driving instructor was speaking into his mobile phone as his tutee executed a perfect reverse around the corner I was crossing.

-As often when rounding Elys Corner, I thought of Richard Millward.
+As often when rounding Elys Corner, I thought of Richard Milward.

 Knowing they would have a display of Richard’s book, I popped into Fielder’s, stockists of excellent art materials and bookshop near the bottom of Wimbledon Hill.
 The display corner had been given over to tennis for the moment, but the manager of the book section happily created the pictured group for me.